 It’s rare to find a fruit variety that contains more fiber than sugar, so definitely fill up on these.

-Blueberries are another excellent addition to your diet plan as they are rich in antioxidants that can enhance brain health and help to improve memory in aging adults .
+Blueberries are another excellent addition to your diet plan as they are rich in antioxidants that can enhance brain health and help to improve memory in aging adults, according to the Journal of Agricultural and Food Chemistry.

 Healthiest Foods: Avocado

-Avocadi are an excellent source of vitamin E, which is a powerful antioxidant in the body that can help to improve cholesterol profile and heart health , promote healthier looking and feeling skin, hair, and nails, along with helping to slow down the aging process.
+Avocado are an excellent source of vitamin E, which is a powerful antioxidant in the body that can help to improve cholesterol profile and heart health (see study in The New England Journal of Medicine), promote healthier looking and feeling skin, hair, and nails, along with helping to slow down the aging process.

 Healthiest Foods: Coconut Oil/Milk

 One healthy fat that’s catching on in popularity and for a good reason is coconut oil and milk.
 Coconut oil is a saturated fat, but don’t let that scare you.
-This saturated fat is very healthy for the body and has been proven to help reduce heart disease .
+This saturated fat is very healthy for the body (see research in the Philippine Journal of Coconut Studies).

 The saturated fat in coconut milk is medium chain triglycerides, which are utilized differently in the body compared to most saturated fat varieties.
 Medium chain triglycerides are treated more like carbohydrates and can release their energy immediately, giving you a nice energy boost when you need it.
 For this reason, coconut oil is a popular choice among those who are using a lower carb diet and who are looking to get their energy levels up.

-In addition to providing more energy, coconut oil has a higher thermic effect of food, meaning your body may expend more energy just breaking down the coconut oil than other forms of fats .
+In addition to providing more energy, coconut oil has a higher thermic effect of food, meaning your body may expend more energy just breaking down the coconut oil than other forms of fats, research from The American Journal of Clinical Nutrition suggests.
 Furthermore, it’s also great for strengthening your immune system as well.

 Both coconut oil and coconut milk are acceptable options here and can easily be worked into your daily diet plan.
 Swap out the olive oil you’re using when stir-frying your food and try a little coconut oil instead.
 Or, add a little coconut milk rather than regular cow’s milk or almond milk to your smoothie for a new twist on this delicious beverage.